thedissenter/thedissenter/content/episodes/216-Thomas-Morgan-Cultural-Evolution-And-Transmission--And-Cumulative-Culture.md

   \ social experiments called Dallinger.
 He joined the Adaptation, Behavior, Culture\
   \ and Society group at Arizona State Unviersity in August 2016.
 He\u2019s interested\
   \ in the psychological mechanisms that support culture and evolutionary explanations\
-  \ for how humans came to be.&nbsp;"
+  \ for how humans came to be. "
 title: '#216 Thomas Morgan: Cultural Evolution And Transmission, And Cumulative Culture'
 ---
 {{< episode >}}